Q: What is the fall 2024 application deadline?

 A: No, all of our programs are considered full-time.

 Q: May I enroll in the spring semester?

-A: We offer admission to the graduate programs for the fall semester only (though some may be required to begin classes during UVA’s Summer Sessions).
+A: We offer admission to the graduate programs for the fall semester only (though some students may be required to begin classes during UVA’s Summer Sessions).
 Students who would like to take non-degree classes in the spring may be able to take a course through the Community Scholar program, administered by the School of Continuing and Professional Studies.

 Q: What is involved in applying for two degrees?